hl7au/au-fhir-core/input/pagecontent/must-support.md

 A profile may slice an element that has a choice of terminology bindings to constrain the set of choices to be supported.
 For example, the profile [AU Core Medication](StructureDefinition-au-core-medication.html) constrains the optional terminology choices for `Medication.code` defined in [AU Base Medication](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-medication.html) to support AMT and PBS:
 - A sending system that supplies a coded value **SHALL** be capable of populating the element with a value that conforms to at least one of those two terminology choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
   - In this profile, a coded value is optional, a sending system that does not have the capability to supply a coded value from a terminology may supply a text value
-- A receiving system **SHALL** be capable of meaningfully processing all supported terminology choices (since the receiver cannot anticipate which data type or profile might be populated)
+- A requesting system **SHALL** be capable of meaningfully processing all supported terminology choices (since the receiver cannot anticipate which data type or profile might be populated)
 - A persisting system **SHALL** be capable of persisting all supported terminology choices (since the persister cannot anticipate which data type or profile might be populated)